maplibre/martin/README.md

 });
 ```

-## Command-line interface
+## Command-line Interface

-You can configure martin using command-line interface
+You can configure Martin using command-line interface

 ```shell
 Usage: